-Join Co-hosts Samantha and Ross as we bring you the action from two Premier Downhill race series — the Pro GRT and the Northwest Cup — to showcase the fastest & craziest professional mountain bikers in the world.
+Join Co-hosts Samantha and Ross to see the fastest and wildest professional mountain bikers in the world.

 Samantha is a seasoned TV reporter.
 She was an anchor and reporter for Fox in upstate New York, and then a reporter for CBS in Albuquerque, New Mexico.
 She loves biking, hiking, boxing, skiing, swimming, and dancing.
 She has a B.A. in anthropology from Vanderbilt University, and Master’s Degree from the Annenberg School of Journalism at the University of Southern California.